-- 12.3.1 Each facility for the production of edible marijuana products or marijuana-infused products shall have a quality control unit that: - 12.3.1.1 Has the responsibility and authority to approve or reject all components, product containers, closures, in-process materials, packaging materials, labeling and marijuana or marijuana products; - 12.3.1.2 Has the authority to review production records to assure that no errors have occurred or, if errors have occurred, that they have been fully investigated and resolved; - 12.3.1.3 Is responsible for approving or rejecting marijuana or marijuana products manufactured, processed, packaged or held under contract by another Compassion Center; - 12.3.1.4 Is responsible for approving or rejecting all procedures or specifications which may impact the identity, strength, quality and purity of the marijuana or marijuana products. - 12.3.2 Each Compassion Center or Marijuana Infused Food Establishment shall: - 12.3.2.1 Set forth the responsibilities and procedures applicable to the quality control unit in writing; and - 12.3.2.2 Follow the written responsibilities and procedures set forth pursuant to subsection 7.3.12.3.
+- 12.3.1 Each facility for the production of to produce edible marijuana products or marijuana-infused products shall have a quality control unit that: - 12.3.1.1 Has the responsibility and authority to approve or reject all components, product containers, closures, in-process materials, packaging materials, labeling labeling, and marijuana or marijuana products; - 12.3.1.2 Has the authority to review production records to assure that no errors have occurred or, if errors have occurred, that they have been fully investigated and resolved; - 12.3.1.3 Is responsible for approving or rejecting marijuana or marijuana products manufactured, processed, packaged packaged, or held under contract by another Compassion Center compassion center; - 12.3.1.4 Is responsible for approving or rejecting all procedures or specifications which may impact the identity, strength, quality quality, and purity of the marijuana or marijuana products. - 12.3.2 Each Compassion Center or Marijuana Infused Food Establishment compassion center or marijuanainfused food establishment shall: - 12.3.2.1 Set forth the responsibilities and procedures applicable to the quality control unit in writing; and - 12.3.2.2 Follow the written responsibilities and procedures set forth pursuant to subsection 7.3.12.3 of this regulation.